MicrosoftDocs/microsoft-365-docs/microsoft-365/bookings/bookings-faq.md

 Bookings is available in Microsoft 365 Business Premium, Microsoft 365 Business Standard, M365 A3/A5 and E3/E5 tenants by default, but administrators can turn it off in the Microsoft 365 admin center if they choose.
 To do so, [follow these instructions](turn-bookings-on-or-off.md).

-If a customer wants to disable access to Bookings for certain eligible licenses in their tenant, they can either user a group policy to restrict licenses or implement an OWA Mailbox policy that will restrict who is able to create new Bookings calendars.
+If a customer wants to disable access to Bookings for certain eligible licenses in their tenant, they can either use a group policy to restrict licenses or implement an OWA Mailbox policy that will restrict who is able to create new Bookings calendars.

 If you use an OWA Mailbox policy to disable access to Bookings, all users will have a Bookings license, however when they attempt to access the app, they will only be successful if they are part of the policy or if they have been added to an existing Bookings calendar as staff.
 Details [here](turn-bookings-on-or-off.md) in the “Allow only selected users to create Bookings calendars” section.